-Risks Related to the Ownership of Our Notes
+Risks Related to Our Notes

-The conditional conversion feature of the Notes, if triggered, may adversely affect our financial condition and operating results.
+The conditional conversion feature of the Notes, when triggered, may adversely affect our financial condition and operating results.

-In the event the conditional conversion feature of the Notes is triggered, holders of the Notes will be entitled to convert the Notes at any time during specified periods at their option.
+During any period the conditional conversion feature of the Notes is triggered, holders will be entitled to convert the Notes at any time during specified periods at their option.
+For instance, because the conditions for conversion were met during the three months ended July 31, 2021, holders of the Notes are entitled to convert their Notes in whole or in part, at any time from August 1, 2021 through October 31, 2021.
 If one or more holders elect to convert their Notes, unless we elect to satisfy our conversion obligation by delivering solely shares of our common stock (other than paying cash in lieu of delivering any fractional share), we would be required to settle a portion or all of our conversion obligation through the payment of cash, which could adversely affect our liquidity.
 In addition, even if holders do not elect to convert their Notes, we could be required under applicable accounting rules to reclassify all or a portion of the outstanding principal of the Notes as a current rather than long-term liability, which would result in a material reduction of our net working capital.